 - Observational studies to help us learn more about CF and the effect it has on health.

 Make a Difference: Take Part in a Research Study

-CF is one of the most common chronic lung diseases in children and young adults.
+CF is one of the most common lung diseases in children and young adults.
 Most children with CF are diagnosed by age 2; however, some are not diagnosed until age 18 or older.

 Research studies play an important role in the battle against CF. However, they can't take place unless people with CF volunteer to take part.
 If you or a child you know is interested in participating in a research study, please speak with your CF doctor or contact one of our research coordinators.